paulscherrerinstitute/sf_bsread_writer/README.md

 - Buffer service (buffer the incoming messages)
 - Writer process (write the desired messages from the buffer)

-Due to a relatively high start lag in getting bsread data, connecting to the sources when the DAQ system is triggered does not work (you miss the first few messages).
+Due to a relatively high start lag in getting bsread data, connecting to the source when the DAQ system is triggered does not work (you miss the first few messages).
 If, for example, the detector starts getting images with pulse_id 100, bsread would start getting messages with pulse_id 120 (the actual gap varies based on the repetition rate).
 We need bsread messages from pulse_id 100 on to be stored together with the detector images,